andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-18-sixthpost.markdown

 ---
 layout: default
-title:  "Time for a Slice"
+title:  "Time for a Slice and a Dictionary"
 date:   2023-09-18 13:03:00 -0400
 categories: blog
 ---